kyma-project/community/guidelines/templates/resources/troubleshooting.md

 As document title, mention the symptom that needs fixing ("Cannot access...") or the error message.
 To quote an error message, start and end with `'` to escape `"`. for example, `title: '"FAILED" status for created ServiceInstances'`.
 Do not use the cause as title ("Incompatible version"), because we also want to help users who have no idea about the cause and only know something's not working as expected.

-It's good practice to use three standard headlines (like “Condition”, “Cause”, “Remedy”), each might have just one sentence or more as needed.
+It's good practice to use three standard headlines (like “Condition”, “Cause”, “Remedy”), each might have just one sentence or more, as needed.
 -->

 ## Symptom